We do often include affiliate links to earn us some pennies. See more here.

 Sounds good, what are the drawbacks?

 For a number of online-only competitive games, anti-cheat systems often prevent the Windows game working with Proton.
-Easy Anti-Cheat and BattlEye enabled games are ones to especially avoid right now.
-Easy Anti-Cheat has announced it now works with Proton (and later it became even easier) but developers need to enable it.
+Easy Anti-Cheat announced it now works with Proton (and later it became even easier) but developers need to enable it.
 BattlEye also announced support but again developers need to enable it.
 It may be a long time before developers do it.

 Those are just two very well-known examples, there's a lot of different systems out there.
-As always, check first on ProtonDB like mentioned above.
-However, games that use Denuvo should be fine.
+You can check our own anti-cheat page to see expected compatibility with various anti-cheat enabled games.

 Don't use the NTFS (Windows default) file system for your Windows games, using a Linux filesystem like Ext4 will prevent some odd issues.
 It's always best to have a normal Linux filesystem for storing games that are run on Linux.
 Sharing a drive with Windows is messy.